6 Reasons Nobody Is Downloading Your Gated Content

 A classic marketing funnel has website visitor conversions within the top stage — and new customers at the bottom stage.

-To add more prospects to the top of the funnel, you need to drive more traffic toward un-gated content, which in turn will drive more people toward your gated content.
+To add more prospects to the top of the funnel, you need to drive more traffic toward un-gated content, which will drive more people toward your gated content.

 One way to attract more website visitors is by consistently publishing valuable blog content for your audience.
 Distributing your original content across multiple channels is also more critical than ever.